bnsb-lab-iith/NAViFluX-Documentation/docs/pathway-visualizer/upload-file.md

 ---

-### MATRIX File
+### NAViFluX File

-The **MATRX File (.json)** is specifically designed for this tool.
+The **NAViFluX File (.json)** is specifically designed for this tool.
 It preserves all data, edits and pathways layouts assuring no loss in information.

 !!! tip
     Best for **re-uploading saved models**